paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 }
 ```

 By giving the containing `<header>` the rule `display: flex`, its children will appear alongside each other in the same row (`flex-direction: row` is the default value for a flexbox).
-To move the navigation to the right, we can then use [Flexbox's best kept secret][11]: applying `margin-left: auto` to the `<nav>` element will ensure its left-hand margin takes up the remaining space, thus pushing it all the way to the right.
+To move the navigation to the right, we can then use [Flexbox's best kept secret][11]: by applying `margin-left: auto` to the `<nav>` element will ensure its left-hand margin takes up the remaining space, thus pushing it all the way to the right.

-*Whoa*{: title="That’s English for stop a horse!"}, ring the assumption alarm bell!
+*Whoa*{: title="That’s English for stop a horse!"}, ring the assumption alarm!
 By adding this value, we're assuming the navigation will always appear on the right, but that's not true if we need to support right-to-left languages.
-Indeed, switch the document's text direction, and we see the following result:
+Indeed, switch the document’s text direction will produce the following result:

 {% figure caption:"Our header as it appears when text direction is set right-to-left." class:"u-bleed" %}
 {% picture showcase /2016/03/header-rtl-margin-left.svg alt="" class="u-framed" %}
 {% endfigure %}

 Because the left margin value hasn't changed, the navigation will still be pushed as far to the right as it can go.
-What we actually want however, is for it pushed as far to the left, so that the header's layout is flipped.
+What we actually want however, is for it pushed as far to the left, so that the header's layout is now flipped.

 On the cross axis, we can align individual items in a different direction to that of its siblings.
 So, if a container has `align-items: flex-start` (the default value), we can add the rule `align-self: flex-end` to a child item.
 With a corresponding property on the main axis (perhaps `justify-self`), we could do the same, thus avoiding any physical value declarations.
 Unfortunately [such a rule doesn't exist][12], meaning we need to write the following instead: